josh-ashkinaze/plurals/README.md

 - Curation (Ex: To what extent can Moderator LLMs filter and select the best outputs from other LLMs?)

-- Steerable guardrails (Ex: Can LLM deliberation steer abstensions?)
+- Steerable guardrails (Ex: Can LLM deliberation steer abstentions?)

 - Persuasive messaging (Use many LLMs to collaboratively brainstorm and refine persuasive messaging for different audiences; Experiment with `simulated focus groups`)